Smrutiprusty/Multi-tier-architecture-using-terraform/README.md

 Review and customize the security groups and network ACLs to meet your specific security requirements.

 # 🤝 Contributing
 Contributions are Welcome!
-Please read my Contributing Guidelines to get started with contributing to this project.
+Make a pull request or open an issue if you find any.

 # 📄 License